-my name is Carri Jones, owner and creator of
+my name is Carri Erich, owner and creator of

 "Holiday Bernese Mountain Dogs".

 took on a new adventure and he

 and we look forward to our

 future~!
 We purchased a 12 acre